Explainer Illustration Services

 Showing, not just telling

-Depictions of people and places, tap into audience empathy to foster a deeper connection to your message.
+Illustrations of people and places tap into empathy, helping your audience form a deeper, more meaningful connection with your message.

 A narrative illustration showing the correlation between shipping activity and unemployment in 19th–20th century Liverpool, using drawn people and scene setting to visualise economic data in human terms